ikeerthivasanswaminathan/4.Execution_of_NetworkCommends/README.md

 # 4.Execution_of_NetworkCommands

-## AIM :Use of Network commands in Real Time environment
+## Aim : Use of Network commands in Real Time environment

 ## Software : Command Prompt And Network Protocol Analyzer